-My writings focus on the intersection of the humanities and medicine referred to as “narrative medicine,” an interdisciplinary art that validates the need for patients to voice their experiences, and highlights the imperative for medical professionals to develop deep and accurate listening to their patients’ accounts of themselves.
+My writings focus on the intersection of the humanities and medicine, an interdisciplinary art that validates the need for patients to voice their experiences, and highlights the imperative for medical professionals to develop deep and accurate listening to their patients’ accounts of themselves.

 My work captures not only the power of narrative to raise awareness about the medical and psychological experiences of caring for a critically ill child, but also reveals how the interpretations of my experiences have shaped who I’ve become.
 In fact, my writing is reflective of a growing body of medical research about “narrative identity,” which illuminates that how we make sense of what happens to us and the meaning we make out of experiences beyond our control directly impacts our physical and psychological health outcomes.